-In this setting, forward-looking communication-such as economic or interest rate projections-is unavoidably "Delphic" in character.
-Regardless of what anyone might think, it emphatically is not a commitment to a specific interest rate path.
-Indeed, for communications to be effective, the central bank must persuade outside observers that when conditions deviate from forecasts, the policy path will, too.
+In this setting, forward-looking communication-such as economic or interest-rate projections-is unavoidably "Delphic" in character.31 Regardless of what anyone might think, it emphatically is not a commitment to a specific interest-rate path.
+Indeed, for communications to be effective, the central bank must persuade outside observers that, when conditions deviate from forecasts, the policy path will too.

 In this normal regime, public understanding of the policy reaction function is sufficient for the central bank to deliver adequate stimulus to the economy when inflation falls below target, output falls short of potential, or unemployment exceeds its equilibrium level.
-In contrast, at the effective lower bound, delivering more stimulus than conventional tools permit may require a commitment to keep the policy rate "low for longer."
-Under these circumstances, communication becomes a policy tool, altering financial conditions and economic prospects when policy rate changes cannot.
+In contrast, at the effective lower bound, delivering more stimulus than conventional tools permit may require a commitment to keep the policy rate "low for longer."32 Under these circumstances, communication becomes a policy tool, altering financial conditions and economic prospects when policy-rate changes cannot.

 Going beyond a mere Delphic forecast, such an "Odyssean" commitment aims metaphorically to tie policymakers to the mast.
-The purpose is to reduce long-term interest rates and term premia that affect financial conditions more broadly.
-In this commitment regime, uncertainty about the policy rate path is naturally lower than in the normal regime.
+The purpose of such a pledge to keep policy rates low is to reduce long-term interest rates and term premia that affect financial conditions more broadly.
+In this commitment regime, uncertainty about the policy-rate path is naturally lower than in the normal regime.

 Provided the commitment is credible, theory suggests that such "forward guidance" will be extremely powerful.
-In some benchmark macroeconomic models, this gives rise to a "forward guidance puzzle" in which a commitment to a one-off temporary stimulus has greater impact today the further in the future its implementation.
-However, these models assume a degree of credibility and time consistency that is virtually never achievable.
-Indeed, where the voting members of the policy committee frequently change-as the FOMC does every January-it is nearly impossible to see how the current committee could provide credible commitments of interest rate actions in the distant future.
+In some benchmark macroeconomic models, this gives rise to a "forward guidance puzzle" in which a commitment to a one-off temporary stimulus has greater